33099/Todo_CLI_app-using-sequelize/README.md

 1) listTodos.js

-  When running this program from the command line, it should print to-dos from the database in the following format:
+  When running this program from the command line, it should print to-dos from the database.

-  My Todo-list

-  Overdue

-  24. [ ] Submit assignment 2022-07-10

-  Due Today

-  25. [x] Pay rent

-  28. [ ] Service vehicle

-  Due Later

-  26. [ ] File taxes 2022-07-14

-  28. [ ] Call Acme Corp.
-2022-07-14

 2) addTodo.js